Changes in Your Body During Pregnancy – Second Trimester

 Most women who didn’t feel so great in the first trimester of pregnancy usually start to feel much better in the second.
-The nausea and vomiting of morning sickness should taper off, mood swings may lessen, and you’ll probably have more energy.
+The nausea and vomiting of morning sickness should lessen over time.
+You may have more energy and fewer mood swings as your hormones balance out.
 This will be a good time to tackle many tasks necessary to get ready for your baby.

-You’ll gain weight more rapidly this trimester, adding as much as 4 pounds (1.8 kg) a month for the rest of your pregnancy.
+Be prepared to gain weight more rapidly this trimester.
 This means you may need to start wearing maternity clothes.

 Your breasts may not be as tender as they were in the first trimester, but they will continue to grow and prepare for breastfeeding.
 Enlarging milk glands and deposits of fat cause the growth.